bloxstreet/support/guides/training-guide.md

 | 11PM EST           |

-* Hosting at any other time is prohibited (unless you have permission from a Head Moderator+), and will result in the appropriate disciplinary actions.
+* Hosting at any other time is prohibited (unless you have permission from a Head Moderator+).
+Hosting at another time will result in the appropriate disciplinary actions.
 * To host a training, you must claim a session one day before the day you want to host.
 You do not need to be in the game until :35.
 Trainers (Store Managers and HRs) should not join until the session has been claimed by the host.
 When in-game, make sure to use the GUI to set yourself as the Host.
     - **If you go into the training game and claim Host powers, and you are _not_ the scheduled host, you will receive consequences.**
 * Trainers will answer any inquiries from LRs once teleportation has been completed.